Skip to main content

 • Directives - conditions, loops, filters, plugins, and macros

-• Variables - accessing and updating variable, array, and hash values
+• Variables - accessing and updating values of variables, arrays, and hashes

 • Virtual Methods - predefined functions for processing variables, arrays, and hashes

-• Plugins and Filters - extended capabilities of the template engine, A-Parser supports the following plugins:
+• Plugins and Filters - advanced features of the template engine; A-Parser supports the following plugins:

 • Format - for creating formatting functions based on printf syntax